-These options apply if the Dell Storage PS Series is included in the Dell EMC Ready Bundle for Red Hat OpenStack Platform as one of the Cinder backends.
+These options apply if the Dell Storage PS Series is included in the Dell EMC Ready Bundle for Red Hat OpenStack NFV Platform as one of the Cinder backends.
 Requirements for Dell Storage PS Series Configuration include:

-Configure the Dell Storage PS Series according to the Dell EMC Ready Bundle for Red Hat OpenStack Platform Reference Architecture.
-The Dell Storage PS Series should have access to the Storage Network VLAN.
-The Controller nodes and the Compute nodes use the Storage Network VLAN to interact with the Dell Storage PS Series through the iSCSI OpenStack driver.
+Configure the Dell Storage PS Series according to the Dell EMC Ready Bundle for Red Hat OpenStack NFV Platform Reference Architecture.